software-mansion/live-compositor/README.md

 ## Features

 VideoCompositor receives inputs and sends outputs streams via [RTP](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol).
-Processing specification is represented as a `Scene` graph sent in JSON format via HTTP request.
+Processing specification is represented as a `Scene` graph.
+Actions, such as registering inputs, updating `Scene`, and the like, are sent via HTTP request.

 The `Scene` contains `input` nodes (inputs streams frames), `transform` nodes (applying effects to frames), and `output` nodes (sending frames in output streams).
 Currently, we want VideoCompositor to have the following `transform` types possible in the `Scene`: